tayyabwahab/MonocularDespthEstimationUsingUNet/README.md

    - Open the notebook file named `Depth_Estimation_UNety.ipynb`.
    - Set the paths to dataset.
    - Run each cell one by one.
+   - The trained model can be downloaded from [here] (https://drive.google.com/file/d/1-5dt9Q4-bC-PD4oxneZmGNx_sjfcgeqw/view)

 2. **Adjust Parameters**